 When triggered, the alarm will sound for 10 seconds.
 Take your dog quickly to the correct place and praise.
 Instant feedback for them is key to adjusting behavior.

-To cover more area or two nearby spots, plug two sensors into an alarm unit (two sensor ports are on the alarm unit).
+To cover more area or two nearby spots, plug two Sensors into an alarm unit (two sensor ports are on the alarm unit).
 The alarm volume has two settings, low or high.

-The SprayAlert Alarm consists of two parts: an electronic Alarm Unit, and a reusable Urine Sensor.
-Place the sensor, connected to alarm by 3-foot cord, where your dog or cat typically sprays or marks
+The SprayAlert Alarm consists of two parts: an electronic Alarm Unit, and a reusable Urine Sensor with 3 foot cord.

 The Standard Urine Sensor (4.40" x 2.75") is good for furniture and floors, mounting either horizontally or vertically.

 The Long Urine Sensor (10.4" x 1.15") is long and narrow, suitable for mounting usually on vertical surfaces.
-Place the sensor below the expected spraying height, in path of dripping runoff, flush against mounting surface.
+Place the Sensor below the expected spraying height, in the path of dripping runoff, flush against the mounting surface.

-One alarm unit can use one sensor, or two sensors at the same time (of either type), to cover more spots or a larger area:
+One alarm unit can use one Sensor, or also two Sensors at the same time (of either type), to cover more spots or a larger area.

 The product can be tested and triggered using water instead of urine.
 After the alarm sounds for 10 seconds the red LED will continue to blink until the alarm is reset.
 This tells you if the alarm was set off when you were away.